Use Kubectl to Manage Kubernetes Clusters and Nodes on Oracle Cloud Native Environment

 kubectl get pods --namespace default -o wide

-Notice that, as expected, all worker nodes now host an Nginx pod confirming, the node is available for deployments again.
+The results show all worker nodes now host an Nginx pod, confirming that the node is available again for deployments.

 Introducing Taints and Tolerations